MicrosoftDocs/fabric-docs/docs/governance/tags-overview.md

 1. Once tags are applied, any user in the org can use them to filter or search for the most relevant content.

-## How do tags differ from domains
+## How do tags complement domains

-Like [domains](./domains.md), tags are component of Fabric's data mesh architecture.
+Like [domains](./domains.md), tags are an important component of Fabric's data mesh architecture.
 They complement [domains](./domains.md) by providing additional flexibility and granularity:

-* Tags are applied per item, whereas domains are applied per workspace.
-* Tags allow additional details to be added at the item level, across workspaces and domains.
+* Tags are applied at the item level, and hence can be leveraged across workspaces and domains.
 * An item can have multiple tags, whereas it can only belong to one domain.

-Tags are a crucial element for implementing data mesh architecture, allowing additional details to be added at the item level, across workspaces and domains.
-This assists data consumers in effortlessly discovering the content they require.

 ## What benefits do tags provide

-* By monitoring and analyzing tag use and distribution, admins can use tags to help them manage and govern their organizations data.
+* **Data governance**: By monitoring and analyzing tag use and distribution, admins can use tags to help them manage and govern their organizations data.

-* Users can see tags in the UI and use filters to help them find the content they're looking for.
+* **Data discoverability**: Users can see tags in the UI and use filters to help them find the content they're looking for.

 ## Use cases